influxdata/influxdb/README.md

 ## Versions

-Chronograf v1.1.0-beta2 is a [beta release](https://www.influxdata.com/now-in-beta-chronograf-a-ui-for-the-tick-stack-a-complete-open-source-monitoring-solution/).
+Chronograf v1.1.0-beta3 is a beta release.
 We will be iterating quickly based on user feedback and recommend using the [nightly builds](https://www.influxdata.com/downloads/) for the time being.

 Spotted a bug or have a feature request?